Kia e Niro 2019-2021 review | Great value EV motoring

 The CarGurus verdict

-In 64kWh form, the Kia e-Niro is far from the cheapest electric car you can buy, but with the range it offers between charges, the practicality and standard equipment levels and the neat way it drives, you still don’t feel short changed.
-It even feels more polished and well thought out than the more established Nissan Leaf, and is usefully roomier than the Hyundai Kona.
+In 64kWh form, the range it offers between charges is on a par with, or better than, any other EV you can get for the cash.
+Meanwhile, the practicality, the standard equipment levels and the neat way it drives mean it’s a pleasure to live with.
+It even feels more polished and well thought out than the contemporary Nissan Leaf, and is usefully roomier than the Hyundai Kona.

 And if you don’t need all that range and can’t quite stretch to the full-fat model, the cheaper version with its 39kWh battery is a great alternative, giving you all that’s good about the e-Niro in a more affordable package.